rajgoel/course-machine-learning/README.md

 ## Module description

 This module, which builds up on the module “Fundamentals of Data Science”, introduces neural networks and how they can be used within machine learning.
 It provides hands on exercises developing classification and regression with neural networks.
-Moreover students will learn how to use reinforcement learning and deep reinforcement learning.
+Moreover students will learn how to use deep reinforcement learning.

 ### Learning outcomes